-Don’t: Wait to see an ophthalmologist.
+Don’t: Wait to See an Ophthalmologist While Traveling

-Although it may be tempting, don't wait until you get home.
+Although it may be tempting, don't wait until you get home to see an ophthalmologist.
 Immediate treatment of small problems keeps them small.
-If you have an eye problem for which you would normally go to your ophthalmologist, you can go to EyeSmart’s Find an Eye M.D., which has an international list of all of the American Academy of Ophthalmology’s members.
+Unsure where to turn?
+EyeSmart’s Find an Ophthalmologist has an international list of all members of the American Academy of Ophthalmology.
 "A patient of mine got his eye scratched by a branch while hiking up to Macchu Picchu in Peru.
-He treated it with a friend’s artificial tears, suffering terrible pain for four days, and then arrived home with a serious infected ulcer in his eye.
+He treated it with a friend’s artificial tears, suffering terrible pain for four days, and then arrived home with a seriously infected ulcer in his eye.
 Had he seen an eye doctor on the first day, he would have received immediate treatment and the scratch would have healed in 24 to 48 hours with no loss of vision or permanent scar of the eye."

-Do: Prepare for dry eyes.
+Do: Prepare for Dry Eyes on Airplanes

 Leaving on a jet plane?
 Everyone's eyes dry out on airplanes.
-Take out your contacts if you are going to sleep for several hours or bring over-the-counter drops to lubricate your eyes.
+Take out your contacts if you are going to sleep for several hours, or bring over-the-counter drops to lubricate your eyes.

-Do: Stock up on prescription drops.
+Do: Stock up on Prescription Eye Drops

 Just because it isn't painful doesn't mean it isn't serious.
 "One patient called me because he was having new floaters, flashes and blurred vision.
 He wasn't very concerned because he wasn't having any pain, so he wanted to schedule an appointment for the following week when he’d be home from vacation.
 But the symptoms are signs of a retinal detachment.
 Fortunately, he followed my advice to see a local ophthalmologist and his retinal detachment was treated the next day."

-Do: Enjoy your travels!
+Do: Enjoy Your Travels!